Please update your Flash Player to view content.

 ironlace

-Many buildings in the main street are accessorised by delicate wrought iron 'lace' produced by the Phoenix foundry, begun in 1906 and the oldest operating one in Australia.
+Many buildings in the main street are accessorised by delicate wrought iron 'lace' produced by the Phoenix Foundry, begun in 1906 and the oldest still operating in Australia.
 Definitely worth a visit.

 dukesfeast

-F&T's invitation was specifically to dine at the Duke's Feast, so named because the Duke of Gloucester, while he was Governor General in Australia, once paid a visit to the elegant Gostwyck Station, a grazing property on the outskirts of Uralla, which has been owned by the Dangar family since it was established in 1834.
+On this occasion, some years ago, our invitation was specifically to dine at the Duke's Feast, so named because the Duke of Gloucester, while he was Governor General in Australia, once paid a visit to the elegant Gostwyck Station, a grazing property on the outskirts of Uralla.
+Established in 1834, it has been owned by the Dangar family ever since.

 chapel